NetApp/FSx-ONTAP-samples-scripts/EKS/Backup-EKS-Applications-with-Trident-Protect/README.md

 ### 1. Make sure Trident Backend is configured correctly

-Run the follwing kubectl commands to check if TridentBackendConfig for ontap-san and ontap-nas exists and configured correctly.
+Run the following kubectl commands to confirm that the TridentBackendConfig for ontap-san and ontap-nas exist and are configured correctly.
 These commands should output the name of any matching TridentBackendConfigs:

 #### SAN Backend
 ```bash